 Why the clinic?
 As the costs of legal services have risen, America’s civil “justice gap” has widened.
 Now, in such critical areas as evictions, child support, custody, domestic violence, foreclosures, public benefits, consumer debt, and immigration, vast numbers of people of low and moderate means cannot afford legal help.
 Instead, they navigate the legal system pro se, often against companies and agencies that do have lawyers — and frequently with disastrous results.
 (In Philadelphia Municipal Court, for example, a recent study showed that about 80% of landlords are represented, compared to about 7% of tenants.)

-Through your work in the clinic, you’ll gain practical skills and experience in collaborating with lawyers in legal nonprofits and other agencies, as well as with student colleagues; in understanding how administrative agencies and courts actually operate, and how people of limited means experience our civil justice system; in identifying barriers to justice and developing strategies for change; and in written and oral advocacy.
+Through your work in the clinic, you’ll gain practical skills and experience in collaborating with lawyers in legal nonprofits and other agencies, as well as with student colleagues; in understanding how administrative agencies and courts actually operate, and how people of limited means experience our civil justice system; in identifying barriers to justice and developing strategies for change; and in written advocacy.

 Legal research and analysis